myfear/quarkus.ai/_architectures/rag-with-vector-db.md

 ---
-title: "RAG with Open Source Vector Databases"
-description: "Implementing Retrieval-Augmented Generation using Quarkus, LangChain4j, and open source vector databases."
+title: "Document Q&A with Retrieval-Augmented Generation (RAG)"
+description: "A document question-answering system where an AI can answer user queries based on a private document corpus."
 complexity: "Intermediate"
 use_case: "Knowledge Management"
 technologies: ["Quarkus", "LangChain4j", "pgvector", "Redis"]
 layout: architecture
 ---

-# RAG with Open Source Vector Databases

-Implement Retrieval-Augmented Generation (RAG) using Quarkus, LangChain4j, and open source vector databases to enhance AI responses with your business data.
+This follows the Retrieval-Augmented Generation (RAG) pattern.
+The application uses a LLM in conjunction with a vector database to provide relevant context from documents before generating answers.
+This design ensures accurate, context-aware responses by grounding the LLM in enterprise data instead of relying purely on the model’s own knowledge.

 ## Architecture Overview